Crafting takes a dark turn in the age of climate crisis

 The result was a mostly purple scarf, with occasional pale blue and red stripes, and increasingly dark shades of red on one end.
 When Sheldon presented the scarf at a scientific conference, she was stunned by the reaction.
 Even scientists who were familiar with the data wanted to touch the scarf, to find the year they were born.
 “They never would [do this] with a science graph,” she says.
 “It approaches you in a different way.”

 In the last few years, yarn-based visualizations of temperature data have exploded in popularity in the knitting community, particularly through the organization Tempestry Project, which has sold more than 600 kits supplied with NOAA climate data and a variety of yarn to knitters across the country.
 Now, hundreds of knitters share their work and look for new sources of data on an active Facebook group.
 Groups on the yarn arts website Ravelry are also devoted to turning different types of climate data into scarves and blankets.
-Data viz knitting has made its way into classrooms as well: Penn State Brandywine professor of earth science Laura Guerin uses a temperature scarf in her introductory science courses to help non-scientists understand temperature data in a visceral way.
+Data viz knitting has made its way into classrooms as well: Penn State Brandywine professor of earth science Laura Guertin uses a temperature scarf in her introductory science courses to help non-scientists understand temperature data in a visceral way.
 Both scientists and climate activists are using these nontraditional visualizations to teach people about climate change.

 For those who care deeply about what’s happening to our planet, knitting a scarf or blanket using temperature data can have another purpose: as a therapeutic, emotional outlet.
 It’s like anxiety baking, but for climate change.
 “I found this to be one of the most mindful projects I have ever done,” says knitter Kiki B. Smith, who is a member of the Tempestry Facebook group.
 “Each stitch, each row, a meditation on the climate, humanity, the Earth.”